Shelter construction

 Construction of a new bunker / shelter within a building during house construction

-The most cost-effective option for building a shelter in your own home is to plan the shelter as a separate “basement compartment” during the shell construction of the new building.
+The most cost-effective option for building a fully-fledged shelter in your own home is to plan for the shelter as a separate “basement compartment” during the shell construction of the new building.

-Since the exterior basement walls are made of concrete anyway during new construction, the walls in the area of the shelter can be made thicker without much additional effort.
+Since the exterior basement walls of the new building will be concreted anyway, the walls in the shelter area can be made thicker without much additional effort.

-At the same time, the other shelter walls, the armored door, the armored cover with emergency exit and the necessary wall penetrations can be planned and cast in concrete.
+At the same time, the other shelter walls, the armored door, the armored cover with emergency exit, and the necessary wall penetrations can be planned and concreted in.

-Before the basement ceiling/shelter ceiling is concreted, the armored door, the pressure door and the armored cover can be poured with concrete.
-The advantage of this is that the armored door (200 kg in unconcreted state) can be positioned and installed directly in the basement using the construction crane.
+Before the basement ceiling/shelter ceiling is concreted, the armored door, the pressure door, and the armored cover can be filled with concrete.
+The advantage of this is that the armored door (200 kg when not concreted in) can be positioned and installed directly in the basement using the construction crane.

-The shelter is therefore located directly in the basement of the house and can be used as a cellar compartment or as a safe storage place in peacetime.
+The shelter (class I) is thus located directly in the basement of the house and can be used as a basement compartment or as a safe storage place in peacetime.

 Single-family house with shelter in the basement